 AC units require some type of refrigerant, like Freon or Puron, to keep things cool.
 Typically a leak is the cause for low refrigerant.
 If this is the problem, it will require an HVAC professional or things will go from bad to worse.
 If the refrigerant is low, it could freeze up the evaporator coil causing water to leak when it melts or it could mess up pressure inside your unit.
 That leak is apparent by a tell-tale hissing or bubbling sound.
 If you don’t catch the leak in time, it will ruin your HVAC system and will need to be replaced.

-A dirty air filter can also cause your AC to leak.
-A buildup of pet hair, dust and/or dirt could prevent airflow into your HVAC system’s evaporator coil.
-If air isn’t freely flowing, your evaporator coil will freeze.
+When it comes to maintaining your air conditioner, one of the easiest and most important steps is to check and change your air filter regularly.
+A dirty air filter can cause a buildup of pet hair, dust, and dirt, which can prevent airflow into your HVAC system’s evaporator coil.
+When air isn’t freely flowing, your evaporator coil will freeze.
 When that frozen condensation melts, it will cause water to leak out of your unit.
-That extra moisture could make your home prone to mold.
-Changing the filter is often overlooked by homeowners, but is a key step in maintaining the life of the HVAC system.
+This extra moisture could make your home prone to mold, which can be harmful to your health.

 Installing a float switch is an insurance policy of sorts.
 It cost less than a few hundred bucks for a professional to install, but it could save you thousands in home repairs in the long run.
 A float switch is a mechanism that will shut off your system if your drain pan has excess water.
 So, if you have a leak caused by something like a clogged drain line or heavy condensation, the float switch will detect the extra water and shut down your HVAC system before any major damage is done.

 If you can’t find the leak or if it reoccurs, it’s time to call in a professional HVAC company to fix your AC unit.
 The longer you wait, the more prone you are to water damage or damage to the AC itself.
 At Paschal Air Plumbing & Electric, a Paschal Pro can help you diagnose your problem and get your AC back to working condition in no time.
-Give us a call at 479-751-0195 to schedule an appointment or book online.
+Contact us to schedule an appointment or book online.